drmowinckels/drmowinckels.github.io/content/blog/2023/11-03-reorganising-hugo-content-and-aliasing/index.md

 Our front matter is done!
 But... we need to get the rest of the content in!

 In comes another piece of sed magic.
-Just like we could only grasb the front matter before, we can now grab everything that is **not** the front matter!
+Just like we could only grab the front matter before, we can now grab everything that is **not** the front matter!

 ``` sh
 # add content